-ASU 2018-02, "Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income" allows a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the 2017 Tax Act.
+ASU 2018-02, "Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income†allows a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the 2017 Tax Act.
 The provisions are effective for all entities beginning with fiscal years commencing after December 15, 2018, with early adoption allowed in any interim period or for financial statements not yet issued as of the date FASB issued the ASU.
 ASU 2018-02 was adopted in 2018 and applied retrospectively to fiscal year 2017, in accordance with the update.
 A reclassification totaling \$1.2 million related to items recognized in accumulated other comprehensive income.

-ASU 2017-09, "Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting" provides guidance about which changes to terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
-An entity should account for the effects of a modification unless all the following are met: (i) The fair value does not change as a result of the modification or the modification does not affect any of the inputs to the valuation technique that the entity uses to value the award, the entity is not required to estimate the value immediately before and after the modification, (ii) the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified, and (iii) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award is modified.
+ASU 2017-09, $\hat{a} \in Compensation$ -Stock Compensation (Topic 718): Scope of Modification Accounting $\hat{a} \in D$ provides guidance about which changes to terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
+An entity should account for the effects of a modification unless all the following are met: (i) The fair value does not change as a result of the modification or the modification does not affect any of the inputs to the valuation technique that the entity uses to value the award, the entity is not required to estimate the value immediately before and after the modification, (ii) the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified, and (iii) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified.
 ASU 2017-09 is effective for all entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
 Early adoption is permitted.
-The adoption of ASU 2017-09 did not have a significant impact on the Company's consolidated financial statements.
+The adoption of ASU 2017-09 did not have a significant impact on the Companyâ $\in D$ consolidated financial statements.

-ASU 2017-08, "Receivables-Nonrefundable Fees and Other Costs (Subtopic 310-20): Premium Amortization on Purchased Callable Debt Securities" shortens the amortization period for certain callable debt securities held at a premium.
+ASU 2017-08, $\hat{a} \in \mathbb{C}$ Receivables-Nonrefundable Fees and Other Costs (Subtopic 310-20): Premium Amortization on Purchased Callable Debt Securities $\hat{a} \in \mathbb{C}$ shortens the amortization period for certain callable debt securities held at a premium.
 The amendments require the premium to be amortized to the earliest call date.
-The amendments in this update are effective for the Company's fiscal year beginning after December 15, 2018, and interim periods within the fiscal year.
+The amendments in this update are effective for the Company $\hat{a} \in \mathbb{C}$ siscal year beginning after December 15, 2018, and interim periods within the fiscal year.
 Early adoption is permitted.
-The Company adopted ASU 2017-08 in 2017, and it did not have a significant impact on the Company's consolidated financial statements.
+The Company adopted ASU 2017-08 in 2017, and it did not have a significant impact on the Company $\hat{a} \in \mathbb{C}$ consolidated financial statements.